 The constitution provides for freedom of conscience, religion, and worship and specifies “religious denominations are separated from the State.”
-It also prohibits discrimination on the basis of religious beliefs and guarantees both the right to conscientious objection and freedom to teach any religion.
+It also prohibits discrimination based on religious beliefs and guarantees both the right to conscientious objection and freedom to teach any religion.
 The constitution protects freedom of religion in the event of a declaration of a state of siege or state of emergency.

 There is no official state religion; however, the constitution commends the Catholic Church for its participation in the country’s liberation efforts.
 A concordat between the government and the Holy See establishes a legal framework for cooperation, grants the Catholic Church autonomy in establishing and running schools, provides tax benefits, safeguards the Church’s historical and cultural heritage, and acknowledges the right of its foreign missionaries to serve in the country.

 Religious organizations that simply conduct religious services do not need to register with the government and can obtain tax-exempt status from the Ministry of Finance.
 Religious organizations seeking to open private schools or provide other community services must submit articles of association and other relevant documentation to register as nonprofit corporate bodies through the Ministry of Justice’s National Directorate for Registry and Notary Services (DNRN).
 The law requires a separate registration with the Ministry of Interior for associations with primarily foreign members, including religious organizations, which must submit their articles of incorporation, proof they have the means to carry out their activities, and the name of a designated representative.
 To receive a tax identification number, organizations must register first with the Ministry of Justice and then bring that registration to the Service for Registration and Verification of Businesses, the business registration agency.
 The DNRN then issues a certificate and legally charters the organization.

 The Ministry of Education classifies religious study as an optional elective subject in public schools.
 Most schools in the country are public, although the Catholic Church also operates its own private schools.